suraj-zeus/trainee-management/readme.md

 ## Technology Used
 - dotnet - to create all apis
+- ef core - for in memory database

 ## How to Run
-- Download the project folder (Trainee.api)
+- Download the project folder
 - Open the project folder in any IDE
 - Open terminal, go to root project folder path and run this command 'dotnet run'
 - To test the apis, go to this url http://localhost:port/swagger/index.html